-The first stage of redevelopment at Riverwood, Washington Park is complete and has delivered social housing mixed with private housing in a model that has created a better place for all residents.
+The first stage of redevelopment at Riverwood, Washington Park is complete and has delivered 150 new social housing dwellings mixed with private housing, creating a better place for all residents to enjoy.

-The remaining 30 hectares of Riverwood renewal will be planned and considered as a State Significant Precinct (SSP).
-The redevelopment project has a potential investment of $3.4 billion to the state economy and the creation of 500 construction jobs.
+The remaining 30 hectares of renewal will be planned as a State Significant Precinct (SSP).
+The redevelopment has a potential investment of $3.4 billion to the state economy and the creation of 11,000 jobs.

 Riverwood redevelopment precinct